python/devguide/parser.rst

 Memoization
 ~~~~~~~~~~~

 As described previously, to avoid exponential time complexity in the parser, memoization is used.
-In the Python

 The C parser used by Python is highly optimized and memoization can be expensive both in memory and time.
 Although
 the memory cost is obvious (the parser needs memory for storing previous results in the cache) the execution time